Gross lattices of supersingular elliptic curves: Introduction

 Some of the results below rely on computational software to handle the cases of small primes.
 To calculate $\mathbb{Z}$-bases for maximal orders in $B_p$, we use the algorithm given by Kirschmer and Voight~\cite{KV10} and available in \texttt{Magma}~\cite{magma}.
 To compute the successive minima of Gross lattices, we apply an implementation of Eisenstein reduction~\cite[Theorem 103]{Dickson} written by Gustavo Rama and available within \texttt{SageMath}\footnote{\url{https://github.com/sagemath/sage/blob/develop/src/sage/quadratic_forms/ternary_qf.py}}.
 All further computations of Gross lattices and their Gram matrices were done using our own functions written using \texttt{SageMath}~\cite{sagemath}, and our code is available for review on GitHub at~\cite{repo}.

 The structure of this article is as follows: We begin in \Cref{sec:backgound} by introducing the notation and definitions we will need and establishing and recalling some results we will need on successive minimal bases and Gross lattices.
 Following this, our main results on the third successive minimum of Gross lattices are presented in \Cref{sec:mainsection}.
-Finally, in \Cref{sec:geometry}, we delve into the study of the geometry of the Gross lattice, and in particular show that the Gram matrix of a normalized successive minimal basis for supersingular curves defined over $\mathbb{F}_p$ is a well-defined invariant of the curve when $p \neq 3$.
+Finally, in \Cref{sec:geometry}, we delve into the study of the geometry of the Gross lattice.